Node.js TCP/IP Networking: OS Sockets & Ports

 -> bind 127.0.0.1:3000

 For a listening TCP server, the kernel can hold completed incoming connections until the process accepts them.
-Node does the accept work from its native path, wraps each accepted socket in a JavaScript net.Socket, and emits the connection event.
-By the time your callback runs, the kernel has already created the connected socket object.
-JavaScript receives the accepted result.
+Node performs the accept work in its native path, wraps each accepted socket in a JavaScript net.Socket, then emits the connection event.
+By the time your callback runs, the OS has already created the connected socket.

 const server = net.createServer(socket => {